Assistant Professor in Zooarchaeology_*d, Faculty of Arts

 The human-(non-human)animal-landscape relationships that are central to my research are reflections of culture and identity in the past, together they offer a greater understanding of the structure, economy and ideology of society.
 I use zooarchaeology and isotope (C, N, S, O, Sr) analysis to investigate human-instigated management, movement and ecology of animals.
 Alongside building and interpreting zooarchaeology and isotope data to examine these themes, I integrate evidence from anthropology, ecology, archaeobotany, genetics, visual and material culture, and historical texts in my research.
 My long history of interdisciplinary research shows that combining these data sets makes them greater than the sum of their parts.

 I have contributed to several key archaeological debates, notably identifying the incipient development of nomadic pastoralism in the Southern Levant, the hidden archaeology of zootherapy and, the interpretative potential of humoral theory in archaeology.
 My work on fallow deer, domestic caprines, and chickens has resulted in important considerations of the place of animals in a range of societies, and has particularly reflected on the role of environmental, ecological and economic factors.
 This tallies with my work on adornments, including those on animals, which challenges current methodologies and a lack of theory in analysing bead/amulet manufacture and use, particularly in Prehistoric - Medieval societies, and assessed through integrated evidence to produce object biographies.

-Prior to becoming a member of the team on the fallow deer project, my PhD research, undertaken at the University of Liverpool, focused on similar assessments of human-animal-landscape relationships - dietary and environmental change, developing human-animal relationships, early animal management practices, movement patterns and associated societal change- applied to the origins of nomadic pastoralism in the steppe and desert of the Southern Levant.
+My PhD research, undertaken at the University of Liverpool, focused on an assessments of prehistoric human-animal-landscape relationships (dietary and environmental change, developing human-animal relationships, early animal management practices, movement patterns and associated societal change) to investigate the origins of nomadic pastoralism in the steppe and desert of the Southern Levant.